 Elderly members of society and patients with chronic illness are often seen as frail and helpless, but this is often a false assumption.
-Our service, Vytality™, provides smoother access to healthcare providers and connection to caregivers via AI and machine learning, enhancing connection and community as understood by elders and patients as well as caregivers.
+Our goal is to enhance community relationships, inclusive of elders and patients' perspectives.

-By continuing this research, Peakfoqus can fully address the needs of users and their families, and maximize its use nationally.
+By continuing this research, Peakfoqus can fully address the needs of users and their families, and optimize Vytality's use for healthier communities everywhere.

-Our mobile solution Vytality™ makes use of real-time data and easy-to-follow prompts powered by AI that give users and their caregivers up-to-date information on their maintenance plans and provide an open channel of communication.
+Our mobile solution Vytality™ provides trusted community circles with access to care and counsel among members via a technology connection that's useful for everyone.
+It also makes use of real-time data and easy-to-follow prompts powered by AI to give users and their communities up-to-date information on task coordination, maintenance plans.

 The Peakfoqus watch should be a great instrument for seniors to use in the future.
 Eight out of nine seniors interviewed in our pilot study said that they would rather wear a watch versus a necklace for fall detection.